Ben Hardy (actor)

 Ben Hardy (born Ben Jones; 2 January 1991) is an English actor.
-He is known for playing Peter Beale in the BBC soap opera EastEnders (2013–2015).
-Hardy made his film debut as Archangel in the superhero film X-Men: Apocalypse (2016) and played Roger Taylor in the biographical film Bohemian Rhapsody (2018).
+A graduate of the Royal Central School of Speech and Drama, Hardy made his professional acting debut in 2012 and gained recognition for playing Peter Beale in the BBC soap opera EastEnders (2013–2015).
+He followed this up with his film debut as Archangel in X-Men: Apocalypse (2016) and subsequently portrayed Queen drummer Roger Taylor in the biographical film Bohemian Rhapsody (2018).
+Other films in which Hardy has appeared include Mary Shelley, Only the Brave (both 2017), 6 Underground (2019), and The Voyeurs (2021).

+On television, Hardy has also acted in the miniseries The Woman in White (2018) and The Girl Before (2021).

 Early life

-Hardy was born in Bournemouth, Dorset, and grew up in Sherborne.
+Hardy was born 2 January 1991 in Bournemouth, Dorset, and grew up in Sherborne.
 He attended Sherborne Abbey Primary School and the Gryphon School.
 As a student at Gryphon, Hardy starred as Sergeant Francis Troy in a school film adaptation of Far from the Madding Crowd.

 Career

+Beginnings and EastEnders (2012–2015)

 In 2012, Hardy starred as Arthur Wellesley in the David Hare play The Judas Kiss, also featuring Rupert Everett.
 The production initially had a limited run at the Hampstead Theatre from September to October 2012 followed by a short tour to Bath, Richmond, Brighton and Cambridge before, after rave reviews, transferring to the West End's Duke of York's Theatre in January 2013.
 His role required him to perform full frontal nudity, which he later described as "incredibly nerve-racking."

 On 19 April 2013, it was announced that Hardy would play Peter Beale in the long-running BBC soap opera EastEnders, taking over from Thomas Law who portrayed the character from 2006 until 2010.
 Hardy said: "I'm really excited to be joining the fantastic cast of EastEnders – a show which my family have watched for years.
 I can't wait to step into the shoes of a character with so much history and am looking forward to getting stuck in."
 He made his first appearance on 7 June 2013.
 On 19 November 2014, it was announced that Hardy would leave the series.
 He made his final appearance on 24 February 2015.